Helpful Grass-Fed Beef Information

-The steers are slaughtered on the farm or ranch, then are moved by mobile unit to a meat processing plant in Bow, WA to hang for two weeks.
+The cattle are slaughtered on the farm or ranch, then are moved by mobile unit to a meat processing plant in Bow, WA to hang for two weeks.
 It is cut and wrapped and frozen.
-Please see Island Grown Farmers Co-op info on how the meat is processed.

 How would I receive local beef?

-It is vaccum packed and frozen and located at the Island Grown Farmers Co-op in Bow, WA for pick-up or may be located at your producers farm or ranch.
+It is vacuum packed and frozen and located at the Island Grown Farmers Co-op in Bow, WA for pick-up or may be located at your producers farm or ranch.